 Between tablets, apps, phones and, of course, “old school” books, there is no shortage of ways for you to read every day.
 When people hear the name “Kindle,” they are bound to think of Amazon’s popular e-ink reading devices.
 The truth is Kindle means a variety of devices, including Kindle Cloud Reader.
 Let’s take a look at it and see if it’s the best way for you to read.

 What Is Kindle Cloud Reader?

 According to Amazon, Kindle Cloud Reader is something of a service that “lets you read your Kindle books on your web browser.”
-A browser-based solution for reading, Kindle Cloud Reader has worked across desktops, laptops, smartphones and tablets for years.
+As a browser-based solution for reading, it has worked across desktops, laptops, smartphones and tablets for years.
 Between ebooks, comics and graphic novels, as well as school or personal reading, it’s a fantastic way to read.
 The good thing is it contains almost all of the feature sets available on Kindle devices.
 This includes features like adjusting the font size, highlighting, setting margins and more.

 How to Access Kindle Cloud Reader